-There will be a presumption in favour of the protection of existing facilities.
-Where permission is required, the change of use of local community facilities, as listed below, will only be permitted for other health, education or community type uses (such as village halls, local clubhouses, health centres, schools and children's day nurseries), unless one of the following can be demonstrated:
+Where permission is required, the change of use or redevelopment of local community facilities, as listed below, will only be permitted for other health, education or community type uses (such as village halls, local clubhouses, health centres, schools and children's day nurseries), unless one of the following can be demonstrated:

 - 1. The proposal includes alternative provision, on a site within the locality, of equivalent or enhanced facilities.
 Such sites should be accessible by public transport, walking and cycling and have adequate car parking. - 2.
-Satisfactory evidence is produced that, over a minimum period of 12 months, it has been demonstrated that there is no longer a demand for the facility.
+Satisfactory evidence is produced which includes an active marketing exercise to be agreed with the local planning authority which demonstrates there is no longer a demand for the facility.
+The marketing exercise will usually be required for a minimum period of 12 months.

-The facilities are listed as follows and shown on the Policies Map:
+The facilities are listed as follows and shown on the Policies Map (Map A):